514723273/MySocketPractice/README.md

-Some programming practice about sockets
+Some programming practice about sockets.
+Come on.